pydantic/logfire/docs/integrations/system_metrics.md

 !!! warning
     The amount of data collected by `base='full'` can be expensive, especially if you have many servers, and this is easy to forget about.
-Be sure to monitor your usage and costs.
+If you enable this, be sure to monitor your usage and costs.

     The most expensive metrics are `system.cpu.utilization/time` which collect data for each core and each mode, and `system.disk.*` which collect data for each disk device.
-This can result in hundreds of data points per minute.
+The exact number depends on the machine hardware, but this can result in hundreds of data points per minute from each instrumented host.
-    The exact number depends on your machine.

 `logfire.instrument_system_metrics(base='full')` is equivalent to: